mattpopovich/mattpopovich.com/_posts/2023-12-14-seeing-saturday-night-live-in-person.md

 ![SNL T-Shirt specific to my show](/assets/img/posts/2023-12-14-seeing-saturday-night-live-in-person/SNL-T-Shirt_noBackground.png)
 *The SNL T-Shirt specific to the show I attended*

 The show ends at 1AM and you start to get ushered out of the studio.
 You're led back into the elevators and into the NBC gift shop with a 10% off coupon.
 The one thing that you **will want to get** out of the gift shop is they make a handful (not enough) of t-shirts for each individual show (~$40/ea), showing the season on the front and the date/hosts + music guest on the back.
 This will be the first thing that you want to get.
 There is also a chance that there won't be any left / they won't have any in your size.
 To prevent this from happening, you could go to *[The Shop at NBC Studios](https://maps.app.goo.gl/AoBVZv96tH5iBHBV7)* before the show to get the size that you want.
 I'd probably recommend this, even though I was lucky enough to get a shirt in my size after the show (I probably used up a years worth of luck in this one weekend).
+It also appears that you can just order this shirt [online the week of the show](https://www.nbcstore.com/collections/the-shop-at-nbc-studios)..?
+However, it looks like previous weeks' shirts are not available.

 You're then led back out onto the streets of New York City to make your way home, to Times Square, or wherever you'd like to go.